the best choice for stationary battery applications?

 |Frequency Regulation||Sudden dips in frequency due to heavy loads can be prevented by use of instantaneous battery power|

-|Capacity Firming||Use of storage to provide energy to fill-in when variable generation (i.e. solar and wind) output is below the generator’s rating to provide constant power output|
+|Capacity Firming||Use of storage to provide energy to fill in when variable generation (i.e. solar and wind) output is below the generators's rating to provide constant power output|

 |Power Quality||A measure of the level of voltage and / or frequency disturbances|

 |Black Start||" The reliable restoration of the grid following a blackout.
 This requires a generating unit to start without an outside electrical supply, or to automatically remain operating at reduced levels when disconnected from the grid "|

-|Peak shaving / Demand-side management / Load levelling||Zll activities or programs undertaken by Load - Serving Entity or its customers to influence the amount or timing of electricity they use|
+|Peak shaving / Demand-side management / Load levelling||ZII activities or programs undertaken by Load - Serving Entity or its customers to influence the amount or timing of electricity they use|

-|Backup power (nuclear and fossil fuel generators)||Provides power in the event of a power failure for commercial and industrial facilities.
+|Backup power (Nuclear and fossil fuel generators)||Provides power in the event of a power failure for commercial and industrial facilities.
 Can also be used by electricity power plants to provide electricity if the generators cannot cope or fail|

 |UPS||Uninterruptible Power Supply is a device that provides battery backup when the electrical power fails or drops to an unacceptable voltage level.
 Can be used for domestic or industrial applications|

 The Indian government claims that in the nine months of FY19, peak demand grew at 7.9% as compared to 2.8% in the corresponding period in FY18.
 It attributed this increased power demand to the spread of household electrification, increased supply to agricultural consumers, low hydropower generation and extended summers.
-Almost 50% of India’s power generation capability is derived from hydroelectric plants.
+Almost 50% of India’s power generation capacity is derived from hydroelectric plants.
 This means that other generators account for around 170GW of potential output.
 With this in mind, the propensity for energy storage is enormous, with definite benefits to be had from holding larger reserves of energy rather than increasing or switching on additional generators when required.

-Apart from supply of electricity and avoiding blackouts, energy storage can solve many problems such as keeping the supply frequency at the right level due to its instant response capability.
+Apart from the supply of electricity and avoiding blackouts, energy storage can solve many problems such as keeping the supply frequency at the right level due to its instant response capability.
 Then there is the peak demand issue and the harnessing of renewable energy which is never produced at a convenient time for our peak requirements.
-The cost of installing energy storage rather than generation is also favourable, particularly if the most cost-effective battery option is chosen.
+The cost of installing energy storage rather than generation, is also favourable, particularly if the most cost-effective battery option is chosen.
 Yes, as you may have guessed it is the familiar lead acid chemistry which gives the best all-round value.

 The 2v OPzV is different in two respects: it has an immobilised GEL electrolyte and a pressure relief valve to keep the oxygen and hydrogen produced on charge, inside the cell for recombination.
-The features shown, in particular the tubular plate with a spine for a grid and a multitube holding in the active material, are the keys to the long cycle and calendar life of this design of cell.
+The features are shown, in particular, the tubular plate with a spine for a grid and a multitube holding in the active material, are the keys to the long cycle and calendar life of this design of the cell.

-Of the lead acid options OPzS has a better all-round performance in most stationary applications, particularly for cycle life, but has the disadvantage of requiring topping up maintenance along with that associated cost.
+Of the lead acid options, 2V OPzS has a better all-round performance in most stationary applications, particularly for cycle life, but has the disadvantage of requiring topping up maintenance along with that associated cost.
 When calculating the levelised cost of energy storage (LCOES), it is important to include the full costs of the battery installation and maintenance.
-When determining the best battery option it is important to understand the real costs, particularly when appraising a different battery chemistry.
+When determining the best battery option it is important to understand the real costs, particularly when appraising different battery chemistry.